jesse-prpic/JessePrpic_T1A1/README.md

 #### Answer
-TCP
+TCP:
 Transmission Control Protocol or TCP for short is designed to send packets across the internet, enabling programs and devices to exchange messages over a network - this ensures the successful delivery of data and messages.
-This method of TCP is one of the most commonly used protocols within digital networks communications and end-to-end data delivery.
+This method of TCP is one of the most commonly used protocols within digital network communications and end-to-end data delivery.

 TCP and IP's have a similar relationship, where IP addresses send packets of informations and ensures that these arrive at their destination, TCP however is more of the assembler aspect of this relationship where it assembles all of the packets together in the right order as well as asks for missing parts of the message to be resent(cloudflare, n.d).